spotlightpa/poor-richard/content/statecollege/2022-11-01-SPLBENDAPUDI.md

 Bendapudi’s administration slated the agenda — often abbreviated to CARA — to be finished by late September 2020, when it could be presented at the next trustees meetings, according to internal emails.
 The faculty and administrators crafting it worked through the summer, typically a time off for faculty.

 The group missed its deadline.
-As the fall semester moved forward, Michele Foster, a professor in the university’s Department of Early Childhood and Elementary Education who worked on the agenda for several months, grew increasingly skeptical of what could be accomplished.
+As the fall semester moved forward, Michele Foster, a professor in the university’s College of Education and Human Development who worked on the agenda for several months, grew increasingly skeptical of what could be accomplished.
 In June 2021, nearly a year after the initial announcement, <a href="https://www.uoflnews.com/post/uofltoday/uofls-cardinals-anti-racism-agenda-in-the-final-stages-of-development/">the university said</a> CARA was in “the final stages of development.”

 Having a person of color in leadership does not immediately overhaul decades of institutional inertia, Foster told Spotlight PA.
 The “premier anti-racist metropolitan research university” statement sounded good, she said, but a slogan would not change the ongoing realities of being a person of color.